lollllcat/lollllcat.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Computer Science, University of California Santa Barbara, 2022 (expected)
+* Ph.D. in Computer Science, University of California Santa Barbara, 2022
 * M.S. in Computer Science, University of California Santa Barbara, 2021
 * B.S. in Computer Science, University of Rochester, 2018